 Once one of Ancient Rome’s great port cities, Ostia Antica became an abandoned marshland infested with malaria.
-Reclamation of land and a new Roma-Ostia railway gave way to a new town, Ostia, that quickly became a popular seaside destination.
-Considering the extensive beaches, Art Nouveau architecture, numerous bars and restaurant, Ostia is a great option for a quick getaway from the summer heat.
+Land reclamation and a new Roma-Ostia railway gave way to a new town, Ostia, that quickly became a popular seaside destination.
+Considering the extensive beaches, Art Nouveau architecture, and numerous bars and restaurants, Ostia is a great option for a quick getaway from the summer heat.

 While we didn’t partake in any beach activities in Palermo, we fell in love with the city and its many charms.
-There is a certain chaos and grime to Palermo that hides the rich history and the architectural gems of the past.
-It’s a laid-back place with little attitude.
+The chaos and grime add to Palermo’s appeal, which hides the rich history and the architectural gems of the past.
+It’s a laid-back place with a bit of attitude.
 You take it or leave it.

 As an ancient port and home to many cultures, Palermo is a city of discovery.
 You can find the past, live in the present and imagine the future.
-The story of Palermo is one still being written.
-It’s a great time to weave yourself into its fabric and enjoy all it has to offer.
+The story of Palermo is still being written.
+It’s a great time to weave yourself into its fabric and enjoy all it offers.

 Unsurprisingly, it’s no wonder it made our list of favourite Italian coastal towns.
 After all, it’s a place where I feel totally at home.
-So much so that I could live here or maybe I already have.
-In a different time.
+So much so that I could live here, or maybe I already have at a different time.
 It’s a strange and comforting idea.

 A little gem in the Campania region, Palinuro became a bit hit for us from the moment we got there.
-Palinuro, with its clear waters and beaches woven between mountains, is a popular destination for many.
+With its clear waters and beaches weaved between mountains, Palinuro is a popular destination for many.

 Palinuro is a place for relaxing and unwinding.
-There isn’t that much to do other than just enjoy the outdoors and live the famous la dolce vita.
+There isn’t much to do other than enjoy the outdoors and live the famous la dolce vita.
 We did and loved every part of it.
-The best part was, we were able to bring our dogs on the beach, which made this experience even better.
+The best part was that we could bring our dogs to the beach, which made this experience even better.

-While the Amalfi Coast is famous for its many towns, the beautiful Ravello takes the top spot of our favourite town in Amalfi.
-Perched high above the rocky coast, Ravello has breathtaking views of the towns below it and reaches all the way down to the coast.
+While the Amalfi Coast is famous for its many towns, the beautiful Ravello takes the top spot as our favourite town.
+Perched high above the rocky coast, Ravello has breathtaking views of the towns below it and reaches down to the coast.
 Add in charming villas, quaint shops and elaborate gardens, and it’s easy to see why so many, including the composer Richard Wagner, fall in love with this place.

 The stunning views of the Tyrrhenian Sea make this a top spot on our list of our favourite Italian coastal towns.
 Having been to Ravello twice, it’s hard to believe that most people travelling to the Amalfi Coast never make it there.

-Ravello is also home to one of the oldest and most renowned music festivals in Italy.
+Ravello is also home to one of Italy’s oldest and most renowned music festivals.
 Because of that, it’s known as the City of Music.
-The concerts, held at the impressive Villa Rufolo restored by the Scottish philanthropist Francis Neville Reid, are a nice addition to the appeal of Ravello.
+The concerts, held at the impressive Villa Rufolo restored by the Scottish philanthropist Francis Neville Reid, are an excellent addition to Ravello’s appeal.

 If there is a place that looks like it belongs in a fantasy tale, Sirmione is it.
-The town’s medieval castle and its fortification seem to rise out of water, adding to the fairy tale-like image.
-The castle is surrounded by water and its protective walls extend into the lake, forming a large, water-filled square.
-There is a small partition in one of the walls that in the past allowed boats to enter.
-You can walk along the one side of the inner walls of the fortification and climb the outlook tower for an additional fee.
+The town’s medieval castle and its fortification seem to rise out of the water, adding to the fairytale-like image.
+The castle is surrounded by water, and its protective walls extend into the lake, forming a large, water-filled square.
+There is a small partition in one of the walls that, in the past, allowed boats to enter.
+You can walk along one side of the fortification’s inner walls and climb the outlook tower for an additional fee.
 You can also climb 150 or so steps to the top of the castle tower for beautiful views of the surrounding area.

-While the castle is a highlight of Sirmione, the rest of the towns has its own charm that is worth exploring.
+While the castle is a highlight of Sirmione, the rest of the town has its own charm worth exploring.
 You can wander around the stone streets, enjoy a giant gelato or sip an Aperol spritz on one of the many patios.
 With history all around, gorgeous sunsets and stunning views, Sirmione is a new addition to our favourite Italian coastal towns.

 There is no other place in the world like Venice.
-Seemingly rising out of the water, the majestic homes of Venice are a reminder of human determination, ambition and tenacity.
+Seemingly rising out of the water, Venice’s majestic homes are a reminder of human determination, ambition, and tenacity.
 They are also gorgeous.
 You don’t have to be an architecture lover to appreciate them for their mastery.

 Italian coastal towns beyond the list

-There are so many amazing Italian coastal towns that we haven’t been to yet.
+Also, there are so many amazing Italian coastal towns that we haven’t been to yet.
 I imagine this list will get a lot bigger as time goes by and the more places we visit.
-That’s the charm of these places and I look forward to discovering more of them.
-I already have a list in mind that I want to get to soon.
+That’s the charm of these places, and I look forward to discovering more of them.
+I already have a list in mind that I want to get to very soon.

 There are also many other popular Italian coastal towns we’ve been to that didn’t make this list.
 You might be wondering why I didn’t list the well-known and documented ones.
 While they have their own appeal and popularity, not all were our favourites.
-Also, I didn’t want this to be just another post on towns you’ve most likely already read about.
-How fun would have that been?
+I didn’t want this to be another post on towns you’ve probably already read about.
+How fun would that be?
 Now you have some new places to add to your list.